-The Company has six operating segments: Americas; Asia; Europe; e-Business; ModusLink PTS and TFL.
-The Company has four reportable segments, Americas, Asia, Europe and TFL.
-The Company reports the ModusLink PTS operating segment in aggregation with the Americas operating segment as part of the Americas reportable segment.
-In addition to its four reportable segments, the Company reports an All other category.
-The All other category represents the e-Business operating segment.
-As of July 31, 2010, the Company's e-Business solutions operated within each of the Americas, Asia and Europe reportable segments.
-ModusLink OCS and TFL were each their own reportable segments as of July 31, 2010.
-On August 1, 2010 the Company merged ModusLink OCS with it e-Business solutions operations and the Company's reporting structure and reportable segments changed.
-All prior year segment information has been restated to reflect this change.
-The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal and finance which are not allocated to the Company's reportable segments and administration costs related to the Company's venture capital activities.
+The Company has six operating segments: Americas; Asia; Europe; ModusLink OCS; ModusLink PTS and TFL.
+During the fiscal year ended July 31, 2010, the Company determined that it has five reportable segments, Americas, Asia, Europe, ModusLink OCS and TFL due to certain quantitative thresholds being met.
+The Company reports the ModusLink PTS operating segment in aggregation with the Americas operating segment.
+The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal and finance which are not allocated to the Company's subsidiary companies and administration costs related to the Company's venture capital activities.

-All significant intercompany transactions and balances have been eliminated in consolidation.
+In accordance with accounting principles generally accepted in the United States of America, all significant intercompany transactions have been eliminated in consolidation.